NHSDigital/hello-world-auth-examples/user-restricted-separate-auth-tutorials/cis2/java/README.md

 ## Using the application
 When you run the code, you should be able to load the application at `https://localhost:8080`.
-1. Click the button 'Login with NHS LOGIN' to be directed to our mock NHS LOGIN authorisation service
+1. Click the button 'Login with NHS LOGIN' to be directed to our mock CIS2 authorisation service
 2. Select an option to simulate a login and click 'Sign in'
 3. You will be redirected back to the application and the access token you have received will be displayed
 4. To use the access token in a request to the Hello World API, click 'Call API'